markusmobius/go-domdistiller/README.md

 We are doing computational social science research on news consumption, so we collect a lot of web pages and extract the article inside it using headless Chrome running Readability.js and DOM Distiller.
 This works fine, but unbearably slow.

-After looking around, we found out that [Readability.js][1] has been [ported to Go][2] and it has an impressive performance.
-With that said, we decided to port DOM Distiller to Go language as well.
+After looking around, we found out that [Readability.js][1] has been [ported to Go][2] by [@RadhiFadlillah] and it has an impressive performance.
+With that said, we decided to ask him to port DOM Distiller to Go language as well.

 ## Limitations